Anyone looking for stylish home decor can be forgiven for seeking out some other furniture stores like West Elm.

-With a focus on sourcing their furniture responsibly, Joybird offers fair prices for unique, high quality and custom made pieces.
+With a focus on eco-friendly and fair trade furniture, Joybird offers reasonable prices for unique, high quality and custom made pieces.

 And unique is the key word.
 Joybird’s mission is to make sure that people never have to settle when it comes to home furnishings, so they put an emphasis on designs that are bold, original and one of a kind.

 Hayneedle is all about helping you find the perfect piece for you in a furniture market that can often feel like it’s saturated with a lot of similar-looking pieces.